carlosjhr64/korekto/examples/Tutorial.md

 # ...then go back the to saved point as if nothing said.
 ! restore: 'backup'
 ```
-After the `restore`, then statement numbers will continue to increment normally, but
+After the `restore`, then statement numbers will continue to increment normally,
-the statements made after the `save` are gone.
+but the statements made after the `save` are gone.

 # Final thoughts

 I hope this gives you enough to get started.
+Check out the provided examples where
+I fall into the rabbit how I warned about at the start.
 Feel free to contact me for further help.
 As you'll see in all my projects, there are no issues.
 That's because I write perfect code that never breaks,